SciCatProject/documentation/Catanie/Archiving.md

 Actions performed on Datasets in the GUI are executed as a `job`, they are then handled by the queuing system you have.

 At PSI rabbitMQ is used as a queue.
 Jobs go to the queue and are passed onto the archiving system which is AREMA based at PSI.
-At this time the archive system is not availble and so it would be necessary to implement your own.
+At this time the archive system is not publicly availble and so it would be necessary to implement your own.
 At this early stage ESS does not use any archive facility and all data is stored on disk.
-This means data files can be accessed directly using the file tab of dataset details in the client.
+This means data files can be accessed directly using the files tab of dataset details in the client.

 ## Archive